[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 Loading complete

-From now on, I will introduce the ease and difficulty of learning Turkish for Japanese people, as well as effective study methods.
+Now, let's introduce the ease and difficulty of learning Turkish for Japanese people, as well as effective study methods.

 Turkish is a surprisingly easy language for Japanese people to learn.